 The Sandy Hook Lighthouse, located on the the tip of Sandy Hook, NJ, at the entrance of New York Harbor, is the oldest working lighthouse in the country.
 The light is maintained by the United States Coast Guard and is lit 24 hours a day.

-The Sea Girt lighthouse was the last live-in lighthouse built in the United States.
+The Sea Girt lighthouse is the last live-in lighthouse built in the United States.
 The lighthouse tower is attached to the building where the lighthouse keeper and his family lived.
-Today, the Sea Girt Lighthouse Citizens Committee has responsibility for maintaining the lighthouse.
 Guided tours and exhibits of rare photos and artifacts are on display, including a Fresnel lens, similar to the original fourth order lens used in the tower.

 The Tinicum Island Range Lighthouse overlooking the Delaware River in Paulsboro, NJ, was built in 1880 and still functions as an operational lighthouse.
 The Tinicum Rear Range Light Society maintains the lighthouse and offers access to the public.